This article was originally published on PR Daily in January 2016.

-Crime documentary shows and programs are popping up all over the internet, radio and television as of late, and the recent release of Netflix’s crime
+Crime documentary shows and programs are popping up all over the internet, radio and television and the release of Netflix’s crime

 online commenting and theorizing from fans on various platforms.
 In addition to consuming the lives of many binge-watchers, for PR pros, the series—which

 follows the story of Wisconsin’s Steven Avery, who was charged with what many are calling an unjust murder in 2011—brought to light a few lessons in

 storytelling.
 Here’s how Netflix’s “Making a Murderer” relates to public relations.